 We're excited to introduce our new approach to innovation: Compassionate Innovation.
-This methodology—currently being developed in-house by Pracademy—is a holistic merger of design thinking, compassion studies, and mindfulness practices.
-It focuses on identifying situations where humans suffer, and helps health- and social-service providers, and all kinds of social innovators, become creatively empowered to alleviate that suffering in highly innovative ways.
+This methodology—currently being developed in-house by Fede Lozano and Olga Lehmann at Pracademy—is a holistic merger of design thinking, compassion studies, mindfulness practices and meaning-centered psychology.
+It focuses on identifying situations where humans suffer, and helps health and social-service providers, and service designers, become creatively empowered to alleviate that suffering in caring a innovative ways.

 Mindfulness is not simply a trend.
 It's here to stay.
 What began as a mind-training technique taught over 2.500 years ago by the Buddha in Northern India has since enabled millions to lead lives of meaning and service, full of awareness, happiness, and equanimity.
 At Pracademy, we hold a profound respect for the Buddhist philosophy, and promote mindfulness in a secular and highly practical fashion.

 We gain our inspiration from modern-day contemplatives such as the late businessman and Vipassana leader, S. N. Goenka; the Tibetan Buddhist meditation master, Yongey Mingyur Rinpoche; the French molecular biologist turned Buddhist monk, Matthieu Ricard; and His Holiness the Dalai Lama.

 We highly appreciate the research and writing of cutting-edge scientists the likes of Richie Davidson, Tania Singer, Jon Kabat-Zinn, Paul Gilbert, Dan Goleman, Susan David, Kristin Neff, and especially the late Francisco Varela.

 Of course, we also stand on the shoulders of giants such as Viktor E. Frankl, whose theories on values, meaning, and suffering guide our approach to compassionate innovation.